• Skip to primary navigation

 Instructions

-1. Place the softened butter in the bowl of a stand mixer fitted with the whisk attachment.
+1. Place the very soft butter in the bowl of a stand mixer fitted with the whisk attachment.
 Whip on high speed for 5 to 7 minutes, until very pale and fluffy.

 2. Add the sifted powdered sugar in two additions.
-Mix slowly at first to avoid a sugar cloud, then increase the speed to fully incorporate.
+Mix slowly at first, then increase the speed and beat until fully incorporated.

-3. Next, add the vanilla extract and heavy cream.
-Whip again until the frosting is light, smooth, and creamy.
+3. Add the vanilla extract and heavy cream.
+Whip again until light, smooth, and creamy.

-4. Finally, add the cooled lemon curd and whip for another 2 minutes, until the frosting is silky and evenly mixed.
+4. Add the cooled lemon curd and beat for about 2 minutes, until the frosting is silky and evenly combined.

-5. Finish by mixing on low speed to smooth out the texture and remove air bubbles.
+5. Finish mixing on low speed to smooth the texture and remove air bubbles.

-6. Use right away, or cover with plastic wrap pressed directly on the surface and refrigerate until ready to use.
+6. Use immediately, or cover with plastic wrap pressed directly onto the surface and refrigerate until ready to use.

 Equipment